manstegling/ziploq/README.md

 The _business clock_ is ideally based on epoch millisecond timestamps from a global business clock.
 However, business time is completely decoupled from system time and timestamps are handled internally as `long` values so any integer, such as a global sequence number, can be used.
 Messages are always sequenced first with respect to the business clock.
 In high-frequency applications, secondary sorting criteria can easily be configured to provide sub-millisecond (total) ordering.

 `Ziploq` has been designed with real-time processing in mind.
 Therefore, a secondary clock has been introduced, which is called the _system clock_.
 Making each producer continuously publish their system time allows for advancing the message sequence even at times when input sources are silent.
 This mechanism can be considered a modern form of heartbeating; in which all sources drive event time together.
+The heartbeating frequency is governed by the `systemDelay` parameter; during normal operation it is expected that system time is progressed in steps not larger than the system time delay.

 When dealing with real-time processing, the system clock should be driven by wall-clock time.
 In this way, it's just a matter of configuration when it comes to how much real-time delay is acceptable within your application.

 In many real-world applications the data is coming from external data sources.
 In case a data connection goes down, the producer should stop publishing system time.
 Instead, simply wait until the connection has been re-established and then start publishing messages again.
-From a vector clock perspective this might involve a jump in system (wall-clock) time, but no associated jump in business time. `Ziploq` will automatically identify such a jump in the producer's system clock and initiate a recovery grace period for that producer (in system time) to complete its recovery and, thus, guarantee output sequencing is not impacted.
+From a vector clock perspective this might involve a jump in system (wall-clock) time, but no immediate jump in business time. `Ziploq` will automatically identify such a jump in the producer's system clock and initiate a recovery grace period for that producer (in system time) to complete its recovery and, thus, guarantee output sequencing is not impacted.

 ### Background and rationale